przant/stori/README.md

 > go run main.go -f \<filename_to_upload\> -b \<bucket_name\>

+If you want to create the binary instead running the app directly, you have to execute the following commands

+> go build -o <binary_name_you_want> .
+>
+> ./<binary_name_you_want> -f \<filename_to_upload\> -b \<bucket_name\>

 If after applied the before command, you got and error related about credentials, you have to install and configure the [AWS CLI](https://aws.amazon.com/cli/) tool.

-If you got an error about permissions or access denied, you need to check your S3 bucket access or create one with an AWS valid account.
+If you got an error about permissions or access denied, you have to configure your programatic access credentials, for that you can follow this [link](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 ---

+## **3. CREATE AN IAM ROLE FOR THE LAMBDA FUNCTION**

+From the AWS IAM console, select _Roles_ and then click on _Create role_.
+In the next window for _Select trusted entity_ leave the _AWS Service_ default value and for use case check the _Lambda_ option.

+In the ext window filter in the Permissions policies for the value _AWSLambdaBasicExecutionRole_, check it a click next.

+Enter a descriptive role name, _e.g._ __StoriCSVFileProcessingRole__,and click on _Create role_.

+---
-## **CREATE AND ATTACH THE LAMBDA TRIGGER**
+## **4. CREATE A LAMBDA FUNCTION AND ATTACHE IT AS AN S3 TRIGGER**

-When you have your S3 bucket ready to upload files, you will need to create a Lambda function, for that go to the AWS Lambda console, clikc on create and select Python3.9 for the runtime, also you can create a new role o selected a exisiting one.
+From the AWS Lambda console click on _Create function_, in the next window leave the _Author from scracht_ value, give a descriptive function name, _e.g._ **StoriCSVProcessorLambda**, for the runtime value select **Python 3.9**, and for the _Change fault execution role_ value in the search bar select the Role name you created in the previous step.
+Click on _Create function_

 The python code for the Lamdba function is in the subfolder **lambda/** for this directory.
-You can copy and paste the function code and the deploy the conde in the Lambda console.
+You can copy and paste the function code and then deploy the code clicking on the _Deploy_ button from the _Lambda code_ tab.

-Also, in the Lambda console you need to create a trigger select the bucket you created before, and select all object creation an attache the trigger.

-Aditionally, you will need to update yout IAM Role, addin a policy like the following:
+Also, in the Lambda console to create the S3 trigger, in the _Function overview_ section click on _Add trigger_, search for S3 in the _Select a source_ search input, select **S3 aws storage**.
+In the next window search for the bucket name you created in the first step, leave the default value for the _Event types_ which is **All objects create events**, check the _Recursive information_ check box and click on __Add__

+---
+## **5. UPDATE THE IAM ROLE TO GRANT READ PERMISSION FOR EACH NEW S3 OBJECT**

+Go to the AWS IAM dashboard, click on _Roles_ and filter for the Role name you choose in the step **3.**, click on _Add permissions_ and select _Create inline policy_.

+In the next window, select the **JSON** tab for editing the policy, and paste the following policy template:
 ~~~
 {
     "Version": "2012-10-17",